ALIGN-analoglayout/ALIGN-public/PlaceRouteHierFlow/Performance_Prediction/README.md

 ## 5.Modify Makefile
 assign TENSORFLOW_DEPENDENCY with your tensorflow dir (for example, /home/XXX/tensorflow)
 ## 6.export LD_LIBRARY_PATH
-run the following line in window ot add to ~/.bashrc and source
+run the following line in window or add to ~/.bashrc and source
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:{path to tensorflow dir}